zharmad/2DChemistry/README.md

 # 2DChemistry

 An atom-based simulation engine; designed to help secondary to early-tertiary students understand core chemistry concepts and visualise common gas-phase natural phenomena & industrial applications.
+A web demo is available at my GitHub Page: https://zharmad.github.io/2DChemistry/

 ## What this is for